JESUS CHRIST IS BOTH JEHOVAH AND THE MANIFESTATION OF JEHOVAH

 Let us consider Christ’s death on the cross.
 I believe that as we consider Ecc.
 8:8 we will learn that even as Christ died on the cross He was God.
 We read in Ecc.
 8:8, “There is no man that hath power over the spirit to retain the spirit: neither hath he power in the day of death… .”
 In other words, no man can determine when he will die by giving up the spirit that gives life.
 But we read in Matt.
 27:50, “Jesus, when He had cried again with a loud voice, yielded up the ghost”.
 In other words, Jesus did exactly what Solomon wrote that no man could do, i.e. He determined his own time of death by yielding up the “ghost” i.e. the spirit that gives life.
 What we learn from this is that Jesus Christ was God even at the very time of His death.

-I believe that because there is not one God Who is spirit and another God Who manifests that spirit, logic dictates that there is but one God whose name is Jehovah/Christ.
+I believe that because there is not one God Who is spirit and another God Who manifests that spirit, logic dictates that there is but one God who is Jehovah/Christ.